Y1 W7T2 2020

 My nana has a delicate statue at her house.

-If something is sturdy, it means it is strong and well built.
+something is sturdy, it means it is strong and well

 The big man climbed the sturdy ladder.